 - a regulated market;

-- a Multilateral Trading Facility;
+- a Multilateral Trading Facility ;

-- an Organised Trading Facility;
+- an Organised Trading Facility ;

 - a market maker;

 - a systematic internaliser;

 - another liquidity provider; and

-• an entity that performs a similar function in a non-EEA country to the functions performed by any of those listed above.
+- an entity that performs a similar function in a non-UK or non-EEA country to the functions performed by any of those listed above.

+- 35 | Rothschild & Co Wealth Management US Terms and Conditions (Multrees) | February 2022

-B.3 Achieving best execution for Clients
+5. B.3 Achieving best execution for Clients

-For our Clients who have been classified as retail clients, the best possible result must be determined in terms of the total consideration (price of the financial instrument and costs related to execution) achieved (unless otherwise instructed by you, as described in paragraph 2.2 below).
+For our Clients who have been classified as retail clients, the best possible result must be determined in terms of the total consideration (price of the financial instrument and costs related to execution) achieved (unless otherwise instructed by you, as described below).
 We only give precedence to other execution factors over total consideration in so far as they are instrumental in delivering the best possible result in terms of total consideration.